anhthii/kafka-notes/README.md

 - **Activity tracking**: The original use case for Kafka, designed at LinkedIn, is that of user activity tracking.

 - **Messaging**: when applications need to send notifications to users.
-Those can produce messages without needing to be concerend about formatting.
-Then an other applicatoin can read all the messages and handle them consistently
+Those can produce messages without needing to be concerned about formatting.
+Then an other applicatoin can read all the messages and handle them consistently.
 - **Metrics and logging**
 - **Commit log**: Database changes can be published to Kafka and applications can easily monitor this stream to receive live updates as they happen.
 - **Stream processing**: Kafka is extremely good for streaming and processing huge datasets.